inno-devops-labs/S25-core-course-labs/app_go/README.md

 2. **Docker Build and Push**:
    - Logs in to Docker Hub using GitHub Secrets.
    - Builds the Docker image.
-   - Pushes the images (original and distroless) to Docker Hub.
+   - Pushes the images (original and distroless) to Docker Hub.!